-And you could win $50 for your classroom & FREE economics lessons plan!
+And you could win $50 for your classroom!

-If a student from your classroom wins, we will send your school a check for $50 to be used in your classroom along with small prizes for the student.
+If a student from your classroom wins, we will send you an Amazon gift card for $50 to be used in your classroom along with small prizes for the student.
 All teachers submitting a classroom set of posters (minimum of 13) will receive a free grade-appropriate economic education book of lesson plans.

 DEADLINE FOR ENTRIES: Must be postmarked no later than April 1st!